rapid7/yard-metasploit-erd/CONTRIBUTING.md

 ### Pre-Pull Request Testing

+#### Specs
 1. Run specs one last time before opening the Pull Request: `rake spec`
 2. Verify there was no failures.

+#### Documentation
+1. Run yard one last time before opening the Pull Request: `rake yard`
+2. Verify there are no warnings indicating you didn't mistype any links or tags.
+3. Verify there is 100% documented indicating you documented all the new Modules, Classes, Constants, and Methods.

 ### Push